AmrElsayyad/makefile-tutorial/EX010 - Implicit Rules/README.md

 Make loves c compilation.
 And every time it expresses its love, things get confusing.
-Perhaps the most confusing part of Make is the magic/automatic rules that are made.
-Make calls these "implicit" rules.
+Perhaps the most confusing part of `make` is the magic/automatic rules that are made. `make` calls these "implicit" rules.
 I don't personally agree with this design decision, and I don't recommend using them, but they're often used and are thus useful to know.

 Here's a list of implicit rules:
 - Compiling a C program: n.o is made automatically from n.c with a command of the form: